Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 **Priority Actions:**
 1. Minor length adjustments
-2. Enhance misinformed clue ambiguity
+2. Maintain misinformed clue quality
 3. Maintain current diversity

 **Overall Notes:**
-This set features outstanding informed and fake clues, which are perfect for their respective roles.
-However, the misinformed clues are a major weakness, failing to create the intended productive ambiguity around the correct answer.
-This imbalance makes the game easier for the informed player to identify the correct answer, as there's less 'noise' designed to subtly obscure 'book'.
+The informed clues are excellent and directly target the answer 'book' without using forbidden words.
+The misinformed clues offer good ambiguity, with subtle connections to the correct answer while clearly pointing to other choices.
+The fake clues are very effective at misdirecting to other potential, unlisted answer categories.

 ---